 Obesity is being overweight.
 The joints in the knee take part in bearing a person’s weight Our knee has a certain capacity of carrying the body’s weight.
 An excess pound of weight will put four times extra pressure on our knees.
 In other words, being two pounds overweight means an additional 8 pounds pressure on the knees.
 Also, if there are unburned fats in you, these excess fats produce proteins and other chemicals which can cause joint inflation.
 “So if you think about all the steps you take in a day, you can see why it would lead to premature damage in weight-bearing joints,” Dr. Matteson said when stating his opinion about obesity’s contribution to the weakening of the knees.

 There are also other diseases that can cause knee osteoarthritis.
 Bleeding joints caused by hemophilia damages them.
 An occurrence of bone death due to diseases that blocks blood supply is also a factor.
 Diabetes is also being pointed out as one cause for this type of arthritis.
-Other type of arthritis can also lead to be a culprit.
-This include gout, which is where uric acid causes joint inflammation, and pseudogout, which is caused by the build up of called calcium pyrophosphate dihydrate (CPPD).
+Another type of arthritis can also lead to be a culprit.
+This includes gout, which is where uric acid causes joint inflammation, and pseudogout, which is caused by the build-up of called calcium pyrophosphate dihydrate (CPPD).

 Signs that you are Stricken by Knee Osteoarthritis

 Knee osteoarthritis is not difficult to diagnose as this has signs and symptoms that can easily be detected.
 As its level progresses, these symptoms get worse over time as well.